Cghlewis/data-mgmt-ed-research-book/_book/05-roles.md

 The data manager is also an essential member of the team.
 This person is responsible for the organizing, cleaning, documenting, storing, and dissemination of research project data.
 This team member works very closely with the project coordinator, as well as the PI, to ensure that data management is considered throughout the project life cycle.
 Tasks a data manager may oversee include data storage, security and access, building data collection and tracking tools, cleaning and validating data, data documentation, and organizing data for sharing purposes.

 This role is vital in maintaining the standardization of data practices.
-If you do not have the budget to hire a full-time data manager, make sure to assign someone on your team to oversee the flow of data, ensuring that throughout the project data is documented, collected, entered, cleaned and stored consistently and securely.
+If you do not have the budget to hire a full-time data manager, make sure to assign someone on your team to oversee the flow of data, ensuring that throughout the project, data is documented, collected, entered, cleaned and stored consistently and securely.

 ### Project Team Members